Best Things to Do in Bangkok with Kids

 We’ve heard good reviews from friends about these indoor playgrounds:

-Best Kid Cafes in Bangkok and What to Do
+What to Do at the Best Kid Cafes in Bangkok

-1. Ride the pretty Merry-Go-Round at Lilliput Kids Cafe
+43. Ride the Pretty Merry-Go-Round at Lilliput Kids Cafe

 This is our favorite go-to kids cafe that charges 200 baht/kid/hour (about $6 USD/hour), but parents can get in free if they purchase a drink or food item.